CHARTER BOOKING DEFINITIONS

 MID-WEEK - Monday through Friday

-CANCELLATION POLICY - Please give a 72 hour or greater cancellation notice, then there will be no cancellation fee.
-If you cancel within less than 72 hours prior to your charter, there is a fee of 50% of the charter rate.
-During the non-Daylight Saving season (typically early November through mid-March), the cancellation policy requires 24 hours of notice.
+CANCELLATION POLICY - Please give notice of cancellation 72 hours more before your reservation to avoid a cancellation fee.
+If you cancel less than 72 hours before your charter, there is a cancellation fee of 50% of the charter rate.
+During Standard Time (non-Daylight Saving season, typically early November through mid-March), the cancellation policy requires only 24 hours of notice.

 Over 20 knots (Sustained) - You must have at least a 2nd reef in the main sail.

-Over 30 knots (Sustained) - You must drop the main sail and jib and motor back as quickly as possible.
+Over 30 knots (Sustained) - You must douse the mainsail and jib and motor back as quickly as possible.

 If it is determined that you did not follow above policies, you will be responsible for any and all damage caused to the vessel or bodily injury.